Avanade/Beef/samples/MyEf.Hr/docs/Service-Bus-Subscribe.md

 The external OKTA API must be accessed using an [`HttpClient`](https://learn.microsoft.com/en-us/dotnet/api/system.net.http.httpclient).
 Create a new `OktaHttpClient.cs` file, then copy in the following contents.
 This inherits from the _CoreEx_ [`TypedHttpClientBase<TSelf>`](https://github.com/Avanade/CoreEx/blob/main/src/CoreEx/Http/TypedHttpClientBaseT.cs) that encapsulates an underlying `HttpClient` and adds extended fluent-style method-chaining capabilities and supporting `SendAsync` logic.

 The advantage of a typed client such as this, is that it can encapsulate all of the appropriate behavior, making it easier to understand and test.
 The constructor is using the injected `SecuritySettings` to set the underlying `HttpClient.BaseAddress`.
-Additionally, other `DefaultOptions` can be set to ensure consistent behaviour of the underlying request/response; these can be overridden per request where applicable.
+Additionally, other `DefaultOptions` can be set to ensure consistent behaviour of the underlying request/response; these can also be overridden per request where applicable.

-For the purposes of _deactivating_ the following OKTA capabilities are exposed:
+For the purposes of _deactivating a user_ the following OKTA capabilities are exposed:

 Method | Description
 -|-
 `GetIdentifier` | The underlying OKTA identifier is not persisted as part of the `Employee` data, only the related `Email`.
-This method will perform a search on the email and return the corresponding identifier where found, and where in a status that enables deactivation.
-See OKTA [search documentation](https://developer.okta.com/docs/reference/api/users/#list-users-with-search).
+This method will perform a search on the email and return the corresponding identifier where found.
+Also checks that the user is in a status that allows deactivation.
+See OKTA [search user API documentation](https://developer.okta.com/docs/reference/api/users/#list-users-with-search).
 `DeactivateUser` | Deactivates the user by using the passed OKTA identifier.
-See OKTA [search documentation](https://developer.okta.com/docs/reference/api/users/#deactivate-user)
+See OKTA [deactivate user API documentation](https://developer.okta.com/docs/reference/api/users/#deactivate-user)

 ``` csharp